Invariant measures concentrated on countable structures: Introduction

-Having moved to this $\Pi_2$ theory $T$, we build a continuum-sized structure that satisfies $T$ in a particularly strong way, analogously to \cite{MR2724668}.
-Specifically, given a $\Pi_2$ sentence of the form $(\forall \xx)(\exists y) \psi(\xx,y)$ in $T$, we ensure that for every tuple $\aa$ in the structure, the sentence $(\exists y)\psi(\aa,y)$ has a ``large'' set of witnesses, whenever $\psi(\aa, b)$ does not hold for any $b\in\aa$.
-The construction proceeds inductively by defining types on intervals, interleaving successive refinements of existing intervals with enlargements by new intervals that provide the ``large'' sets of witnesses.
-This is possible by virtue of $T$ having a property we call \emph{duplication of quantifier-free types}, which occurs precisely when $\cM$ has trivial definable closure.
-The continuum-sized structure built in this way is such that a random countable structure induced by sampling from it, with respect to an appropriate measure, will be a model of $T$ almost surely, thereby producing the desired invariant measure.
+In our generalization of their construction, we build a continuum-sized structure that satisfies $T_\Mbar$ in a particularly strong way, analogously to \cite{MR2724668}.
+Specifically, given a $\Pi_2$ sentence of the form $(\forall \xx)(\exists y) \psi(\xx,y)$ in $T_\Mbar$, we ensure that for every tuple $\aa$ in the structure, the sentence $(\exists y)\psi(\aa,y)$ has a ``large'' set of witnesses, whenever $\psi(\aa, b)$ does not hold for any $b\in\aa$.
+The construction proceeds inductively by defining quantifier-free types on intervals, interleaving successive refinements of existing intervals with enlargements by new intervals that provide the ``large'' sets of witnesses.
+This is possible by virtue of $T_\Mbar$ having a property we call \emph{duplication of quantifier-free types}, which occurs precisely when $\Mbar$ has trivial definable closure.
+The continuum-sized structure built in this way is such that a random countable structure induced by sampling from it, with respect to an appropriate measure, will be a model of $T_\Mbar$ almost surely, thereby producing an invariant measure concentrated on $\Mbar$.

-In Section~\ref{functions} we show that it is an easy step to extend the result of Section~\ref{existence} to an \emph{arbitrary} language $L$ that may include constant and function, as well as relation, symbols.

 Section~\ref{nonexistence} provides the converse, for an arbitrary countable language $L$: If a countable infinite $L$-structure has nontrivial definable closure, it cannot admit an invariant measure.
-This is a direct argument that does not require the machinery developed in Sections~\ref{existence} or \ref{functions}.
+This is a direct argument that does not require the machinery developed in Section~\ref{existence}.
+In fact we present a generalization of the converse, due to Kechris and Marks, which states that such an $L$-structure cannot even admit an $\Aut(\cN)$-invariant measure for any $\cN\in\Model$ having trivial definable closure.